Theme

 What appears notable

-Based on the model page and release materials, the notable angle is the combination of multilingual transcription support, dedicated ASR positioning, and explicit guidance around offline and serving workflows.
+Based on the model page and release materials, readers may notice the combination of multilingual transcription support, dedicated ASR positioning, and explicit guidance around offline and serving workflows.

 Before using